Paulmicha/common-web-tools/docs/about/overview.md

 TODO document software evaluation process

-TODO "frontier" (borders, delimitation) / what modularity teaches is to [hide complexity](https://www.youtube.com/watch?v=vypCsVm5z28) by fragmentation (*"people got mad when I put it all in one file"*).
+TODO "frontier" (borders, delimitation) / what [modularity](https://www.youtube.com/watch?v=vypCsVm5z28) teaches is to **hide complexity** by fragmentation (*"people got mad when I put it all in one file"*).

+"*[Start] with a list of difficult design decisions or design decisions that are likely to change.
+Each module is then designed to hide such a decision from the others*"

+-- David Parnas, *on the criteria to be used in decomposing systems into modules* (1971)

+See also Ben Frain's *eCSS* book [chapter 5.
+File organisation and naming conventions](http://ecss.io/chapter5.html).

 TODO explore relativity in [shell scopes](http://wiki.bash-hackers.org/scripting/processtree) (wrapping, isolation) - e.g. `local`, `export`...